All Episodes

 And maybe we can get people that are actually knowledgeable about the Holocaust, about the mass murder, six million Jews slaughtered in Nazi Germany and in Poland and elsewhere.

-But you know, you got what?
+But, you know, you got what?

-You got the first one, you got Omar.
+You got the first one.

-Uh, yeah, if I remember correctly, he barred a member of the Israeli Knesset from coming to the U.S. Oh, interesting little piece from the Daily Caller.
+By the way, did anyone ever forget that Barack Obama himself, yeah, if I remember correctly, he barred a member of the Israeli Knesset from coming to the U.S.

 And he barred a member from the Israeli Knesset.

-A request that was denied by the Obama administration.
+And he requested a visa to attend two conferences, a request that was denied by the Obama administration.

 The American consulate denied the visa on the grounds that Benari belonged to a terrorist group.